Most companies understand the importance of customer satisfaction. It’s a key issue for ensuring sustainability and growth.

 Customers no longer want a standardised experience.
 In their interactions with brands, they want to feel recognised and unique.
 For all brands, personalisation is becoming a huge challenge.
 But how do you offer each customer a unique experience?
-The first step, as we said earlier, is to listen to your customers and gather data.
+The first step to measure customer satisfaction, as we said earlier, is to listen to your customers and gather data.
 Additionally, you can:

 - Segment the customer base